temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 <!--SNIPSTART typescript-hello-worker-->
 <!--SNIPEND-->

-In the code, you configure your Worker process by creating create an async function called `run`.
-In the function body, you create and configure constant called `worker`, and it uses the TypeScript SDK to create a Worker with a `workflowsPath` that will run your activities and a specifies the name of a Task Queue.
-You need to define the Task Queue name, and in this example it is called `hello-world`.
+In the code, you create and call an async function named `run`.
+It creates and runs a Worker.
+It configures the Worker with a `workflowsPath` (the location of your workflow file), your Activity functions, and the name of the Task Queue.
+In this example, you name the Task Queue `hello-world`.

 Your Worker is configured, and now you will use an `npm` script to start your Worker using Nodemon, which will reload whenever it detects changes in your file, hence the command name `start.watch`.
 Run the command: